taurusilver7/fresh-pages-server/README.md

 # Deployment

-Deploy the server application on [render]() with custom parameters and settings.
+Deploy the server application on [render](https://render.com) with custom parameters and settings.

+Check the deployed [fresh-pages](http://fresh-pages.onrender.com/) here and create your own stories.